How is the minimum wage set and what is it for?

 Úspory tvořené z minimální mzdy

 Even the simplest and most monotonous work must be paid at least the minimum level set by the government to which any full-time worker is entitled.
-In 2023, the minimum wage was increased to CZK 17,300 by government decree (the minimum hourly wage was also increased to CZK 103.80).
+In 2024, the minimum wage of the Czech Republic was increased by government decree to CZK 18,900, which corresponds to a minimum hourly wage of CZK 112.50 for a fixed working week of 40 hours.
 This is the basic amount, which does not include various additional payments for overtime, public holidays or weekend work.
-However, it is not the amount that the employee will actually see on his or her pay slip.
+However, it is not the amount that the employee will actually see on his/her pay slip.
 It is the gross salary, less social security and health insurance contributions.
-The “net” amount depends on how many children the employee has and their living situation.
+The “net” amount depends on how many children the employee has and his/her living situation.

 Do you have a problem regarding your pay?